roxnlopez/php-crud/README.md

 1. You can probably guess what's coming next.
 That controller folder and file we just referenced in `.htaccess`?
 We need to create that.

 1. Since this is a PHP file, we need to create a `<?php` tag.
-Also, notice that we have a view and a controller.
+Also, notice that we have a **V**iew and a **C**ontroller.
 Are we missing something?
 Yes we are.
-Start your `cars.php` file this way:
+And we'll get there soon enough.
+For now, start your `cars.php` file this way:

 	```php
 	<?php